maplight/votersedge-voting-info/voting-info/states/ca/state-single-election/2016-04-19/es/ways-to-vote/vote-by-mail-april-19.md

 published: true
 weight: 2
 section: "ways-to-vote"
-priority: Minor
+priority: "Minor"
 ---

 **Request** a vote-by-mail ballot from your [County Elections Office.](#section-election-office-contact)

-Make sure that you send in your request so that it’s received by your county elections office _**no later**_ than Tuesday, April 26, by 5 PM.
+Make sure that you send in your request so that it’s received by your county elections office _**no later**_ than Tuesday, April 12, by 5 PM.

 **Follow the directions to fill out your ballot and envelope.**
 1. **Mark** your vote-by-mail ballot.